 The national average HRW wheat basis for Thursday is at 16 cents under the Kansas City December futures, unchanged from Wednesday's basis.
 KC December was down 6 3/4 as fund buying was featured in all three wheat markets on the day.
 Japan bought 121,000 metric tons (mt) of wheat in their weekly tender with 32,000 mt Canadian and the rest U.S. wheat.
 The purchase was a mixture of HRW, HRS and SWW wheats.
 Taiwan, also a regular U.S customer, bought 48,000 mt of wheat.
 Rail bids for HRW and HRS wheat have seen bids strengthen because of the poor logistics right now and SRW wheat CIF basis is stronger.
 Mills are also filling up on spot cars of HRW and HRS wheat as the holiday slowdown season is starting next week.

 HARD RED SPRING WHEAT:

-The national average HRS wheat basis for Friday is at 33 cents under the Minneapolis December futures, 4 cents weaker than Thursday's basis.
-The Minneapolis spot spring wheat cash market closed as follows basis the Minneapolis December futures: 12% proteins were not quoted; 13% proteins were not quoted; 14% proteins were down 25 cents to unchanged at +115 to +140; 14.5% proteins were not quoted; 15% proteins were down 25 cents to unchanged at +135 to +160 and 16 proteins were unchanged +130N.
-Wheat receipts on the exchange floor were 40 cars, which included one train(s).* MGEX Daily Grain Prices are Delivered Chicago/Beyond: Spot No. 1 Milling Northern/Dark Northern Spring Wheat.
+The national average HRS wheat basis for Thursday is at 29 cents under the Minneapolis December futures, unchanged from Wednesday's basis.
+The Minneapolis spot spring wheat cash market closed as follows basis the Minneapolis December futures: 12% proteins were not quoted; 13% proteins were not quoted; 14% proteins were unchanged at +140*; 14.5% proteins were at +187B* (instance); 15% proteins were up 25 cents to unchanged at +160 and 16 proteins were unchanged +130N.
+Wheat receipts on the exchange floor were 81 cars, which included three train(s).* MGEX Daily Grain Prices are Delivered Chicago/Beyond: Spot No. 1 Milling Northern/Dark Northern Spring Wheat.

 Mary Kennedy can be reached at email@example.com